 Can I take metformin and vitamin B12 at the same time?

 Yes.
-There is no harmful immediate interaction from taking them together, and many people on metformin benefit from B12 supplementation.
-The main issue is that metformin can lower B12 absorption over time, so monitoring is more important than timing.
+There is no harmful immediate interaction from taking them together, and many people on metformin benefit from B12.
+The main issue is that metformin can lower B12 absorption over time, so monitoring matters more than timing.

-What should I do if I accidentally combined metformin and vitamin B12?
+What should I do if I accidentally took metformin and vitamin B12 together?

 You usually do not need to do anything urgent.
 Taking them together is generally safe, and the concern is long-term B12 depletion rather than a one-time problem.
-Just continue your usual schedule unless your clinician has given you different instructions.
+Continue your usual schedule unless your clinician has told you otherwise.

 Are there alternatives if metformin is lowering my vitamin B12?

-Often the simplest solution is not changing metformin, but adding vitamin B12 and checking blood levels.
-If deficiency is significant or symptoms are present, your clinician may recommend higher-dose oral B12 or B12 injections rather than switching diabetes medicines right away.
+Often the simplest approach is not changing metformin but adding vitamin B12 and checking blood levels.
+If deficiency is significant or symptoms are present, your clinician may recommend oral B12 or B12 injections rather than switching diabetes medicines right away.

-People at highest risk include those taking metformin for several years, those on higher doses, older adults, and people with low dietary B12 intake such as strict vegetarians or vegans.
+People at higher risk include those taking metformin for several years, those with higher exposure, older adults, and people with low dietary B12 intake such as strict vegetarians or vegans.
 Risk may also be higher if you take acid-reducing medicines or already have anemia or neuropathy.

 How long should I wait between metformin and vitamin B12 doses?

-In most cases, you do not need to wait at all.
+In most cases you do not need to wait at all.
 This is not a timing-sensitive interaction like some mineral or antibiotic combinations.
-If you prefer, you can take B12 at a different time of day for convenience, but spacing is not usually necessary.
+You can take B12 at a different time of day for convenience, but spacing is not usually necessary.

-What is the most common mistake people make with metformin and vitamin B12?
+What is the most common mistake people make?

-The biggest mistake is assuming numbness, tingling, or fatigue is “just diabetes” or “just getting older” without checking B12 levels.
-Another common mistake is taking metformin for years without ever discussing B12 monitoring or supplementation with a healthcare professional.
+The biggest mistake is assuming numbness, tingling, or fatigue is "just diabetes" or "just getting older" without checking B12 levels.
+Another is taking metformin for years without ever discussing B12 monitoring with a healthcare professional.

 Key takeaways